Peter Dazeley: Photographic career

 Dazeley became a member of the Association of Photographers in 1977 and became a life member in 1984.

 In June 2013 Dazeley was awarded a Fellowship by the Royal Photographic Society, which is the highest distinction of the RPS and recognises original work and outstanding ability.

 Style

 He has developed a number of imaging techniques in advertising photography, including the use of limited depth of field and the out of focus anamorphic figures as used in the Assume Nothing Campaign for the Terrence Higgins Trust.
-He has also used x-ray photography for artistic purposes.
+He has also used x-ray and mammogram photography for artistic purposes.